SOBotics/pyRedunda/docs/statusping.md

 For this example, we'll be taking the name of the Redunda object as `redunda`.

+# Sending a status ping

 To send a status ping to Redunda, one needs to do

     redunda.sendStatusPing()

 Once one sends a status ping to Redunda, the library gathers a lot of information from Redunda.
 I'll be recommending sending a status ping to Redunda once every 60 seconds as if one instance hasn't sent out a status ping for quite a long time, the instance might be declared dead and another instance might take over.

+# Interpreting the information received while sending a status ping

 Once the bot sends a status ping to Redunda, the following information is gathered: